Private Technical Schools – World, Southeast and Columbia

+According to an ad from 1959, South East was the first technical school in Southeast Asia to offer training in television technology and had its own black and white broadcasting station and related equipment for its students.
+(KSDN, 1959-8-8).
 When TVB was launched in 1967, allegedly over 20 of its technicians were trained at South East.
 Other notable alumni include Elec & Eltek co-founder Marcus Tsang Ming-pui (曾銘培); Wong Kam-fu (黄金富), founder of the pioneering paging and Internet service provider Star who learned how to repair radios at South East in the 1960s; Kwok Chan-cheung, co-founder of Singapore-listed electronics component distributor Willas-Array who received his certificate in radio-television engineering in 1969; Fung Siu-cheung (馮兆祥), founder of leading IT distributor Centralfield with over 16 outlets in Sham Shui Po who went to South East to study electronics in 1969 and Long Hak-kin (郎克勤), founder of the listed Atlinks Group who received his associate degree from South East in 1982.

 Kwong Mon-chei speaking at a Rotary Club of Kowloon West luncheon in 1974 about the contribution of radio technical schools to the HK electronics industry (KSEN, 1974-5-18)